iftekharmickey/CSV-Error-Analysis-Tool/README.md

-# CSV-Error-Analysis-Tool
+# CSV-Error-Analyzer

 ## Overview
-The CSV Error Analysis Tool is a Python script that automates the process of analyzing error occurrences in CSV data.
+The CSV Error Analyzer is a Python script that automates the process of analyzing error occurrences in CSV data.
 This tool was developed to simplify and streamline error analysis tasks at [Infozillion Teletech BD Ltd](https://www.infotelebd.com/).

 ### Purpose
 In the daily workflow of professionals at Infozillion Teletech BD Ltd, dealing with CSV data is common.
 These CSV files often contain error codes, and analyzing these error occurrences manually can be time-consuming and error-prone.

-The CSV Error Analysis Tool automates this process, allowing you to:
+The CSV Error Analyzer automates this process, allowing you to:
 - Quickly identify and categorize error occurrences.
 - Generate comprehensive error reports for further analysis.
 - Improve productivity by eliminating repetitive, manual tasks.